Automated data-driven approach for gap filling in the time series using evolutionary learning: Experimental Study

 \section{Experimental Study}

-To validate the effectiveness and correctness of the proposed approach, we run a set of experiments using several datasets with different properties.
-We used an artificially generated time series (synthetic time series), a time series of sea surface height with hourly discreteness, and several time series of sea surface height with daily discreteness.
+To validate the proposed approach, we run a set of experiments using several datasets with different properties.
+We used an artificially generated (synthetic) time series, a time series of sea surface height with hourly and daily discreteness, time series with air temperature and economic time series.